syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {:#methods:getappointments}

-It is used to get the appointment list of schedule control.
+To get the appointment list of Schedule control.

 #### Example